Timeline

 Hyundai aims to evolve into a tech-driven mobility provider, ensuring adaptability to market shifts and user needs.
 SDV is a vehicle where software controls and enhances most of its functions, allowing for continuous updates on upgrading features, performance, and personalized driving experience.

-Develop EV-centered service to provide a convenient experience throughout the entire charging process
+Design an intuitive charging decision flow to provide a convenient experience throughout the entire charging process

 The challenge